janekx21/bachelor-thesis/chapters/ba.typ

 are important to this work.
 You can skip parts that you are familiar with.
 We start with the ontology language this language server will support.
 Then we go over how IDEs used to work and what modern text editors do different.
-This is followed by an explanation of the parser generator ,tree-sitter, that was used.
+This is followed by an explanation of the parser generator, Tree-Sitter, that was used.

 == Owl 2 Manchester Syntax